Meet Our Artists

 Grace has been described as a force of nature and her metal sculpture is an expression of that.

-Painting is the way I have found to compact into a singular form, what I have observed and learned, thought, and felt about a personal experience or an event in the larger world.
+Paintings are the way I have found to compact into a singular form, what I have observed and learned, thought, and felt about an experience or an event in the larger world.

 A woodturner who is breaking new ground with color and texture.